Skip to Content

 *Assumes 3.5% down, 30-year loan

-Your FHA MIP may vary depending on loan amount, down payment, and loan term.
-But the vast majority of FHA borrowers will pay the above amounts.
+Your FHA MIP may vary depending on the loan amount, down payment, and loan term.
+However, the vast majority of FHA borrowers will pay the above amounts.
+You can estimate your monthly payments with insurance included with our FHA loan calculator.

 FHA MIP Levels for All Loans